eweren/FS25-farm-station-25/README.md

 To set it up, you have to follow these steps:

-1. Download the latest release from the [releases page]() and extract it to a folder.
+1. Download the latest release from the [releases page](https://github.com/eweren/FS25-farm-station-25/releases) and install it on your machine.

 2. Run the application

-3. Add credentials for your Cloudflare worker (it's free) that is used to sync the game state.
-Follow the instruction here //todo

-4. Share the setup link with your frinds.
-Your friends habe to download this app as well and can join your game by using the setup link.
+3. Either join or create a new team

-5. Start the game and enjoy playing with your friends!
+4. Start the game and enjoy playing with your friends!

 ## How it works

 The application uses a Cloudflare worker to sync the game state between the players.
-The worker is a simple JavaScript function that is executed on the Cloudflare edge servers.
-It is used to upload the game files (mods and savegames) to a Cloudflare R2 bucket (all for free) or download them to the players' machines.
+The worker is a small webserver used to upload or download the savegames/mods and create or join a team.
+All assets are saved in a R2 bucket and the teams are saved in Cloudflare KV storage.
+It is not a highly secure solution, but probably the simplest way to get teams to work!

-You can choose which savegames you want to sync.
-When syncing the games state, mods will only be downloaded if they are not already present on the player's machine.
-This application won't delete any mods from your machine, so no savegame will be broken by using this application.
+You can choose which savegames and mods you want to sync.
+When syncing a savegame, only those mods will be downloaded, that are not already present on the player's machine.
+This application won't delete any mods or savegame from your machine, so nothing will be broken by using this tool!

+## Contributing

+If you have any suggestions or improvements, feel free to open an issue or submit a pull request!

+## License

+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more details.